Siân Welby: Social media

-Her forecasts have attracted over 30 million views online, and have been featured by TIME magazine, New York Times and MTV.
+Her forecasts have attracted over 30 million views online, and have been featured by Time, The New York Times and MTV.
 In 2016, Welby was challenged to a pun battle with Greg James live on BBC Radio 1.

 Welby is the face of BBC One social channels.
 She launched the award-winning Snapchat account and has presented live from events such as the BAFTAs, Sports Personality of the Year, BRIT Awards and BBC Music Awards.
 In 2017 she won a Digiday Publishing Award for Best Use of Snapchat for her work on the BBC One campaign.

 Personal life

 Growing up, she looked up to kids TV presenter Cat Deeley.
 She stated "Cat was a bit of an idol.
 Mainly because she wasn't afraid to laugh at herself and be silly."
-Her favourite TV show is Curb Your Enthusiasm and she states that comedy drives a lot of her work, stating in an interview that "no matter what kind of show I am working on, or what kind of day I might be having, my goal is always the same – find the funny in everything."
+Welby's favourite TV show is Curb Your Enthusiasm, and she states that comedy drives a lot of her work, stating in an interview that "no matter what kind of show I am working on, or what kind of day I might be having, my goal is always the same – find the funny in everything."

+On 28 February 2024, Welby announced she is expecting her first child with fiancée Jake Beckett.
+She announced this news live on air on Capital Breakfast.
+On 29 June 2024, it was announced she gave birth to a girl, Ruby.
+She lives in Wandsworth, southwest London.

 Charity work

 Welby is an active supporter of several charities including the Sick Children's Trust and Leonard Cheshire Disability Centre.
 She told The Daily Express that "The Sick Children’s Trust is a wonderful charity.
 My older sister sadly died from meningitis before I was born, so it's a cause that’s close to my heart".
 Since 2013, she has been the face of the NHS Keep Well, Keep Warm campaign, aimed at keeping vulnerable members of society warm during the cold winter months.
-In 2016, she was recognised for her creativity and commitment to charity work in London by the Mayor of Wandsworth, Cllr Nicola Nardelli.
+In 2016, she was recognised for her creativity and commitment to charity work in London by the Mayor of Wandsworth, Nicola Nardelli.